 Most of the DAC's featured here utilise S/PDIF of some sort as a data transport, but increasingly there are alternatives being offered in the form of USB, Firewire and other computer related serial interfaces.
 All the USB based DAC's featured here are a standard USB Audio Class A or B devices, those that require a unit specific driver are considered to be computer soundcards.
-A standard USB audio device should work with Windows XP, 2K, ME and 98SE (Win98, Win95a/b/c and NT4 can be made to work), Linux 2.4.22 and higher, most recent BSD variants, Mac OS9 and up (late v8 can be made to work as well) and so on, Class A devices should also work on OS/2 v3 and up or any version of eComStation and possibly Class B devices in the near future.
+A standard USB audio device should work out of the box with Windows 8, 7, Vista, XP, 2K, ME and 98SE (Win98, Win95a/b/c and NT4 can be made to work), Linux 2.4.22 and higher, most recent BSD variants, Mac OS9 and up (late v8 can be made to work as well) and so on, Class A devices should also work on OS/2 v3 and up or any version of eComStation.

 Alouette Audio Makes the MP-DAC, features a 24bit Delta Sigma converters and filtering section made out of discrete transistors.

 AQVOX Makes the USB 2 D/A, it is unusually flexible for a consumer device offering coax and optical S/PDIF, balanced AES/EBU and USB inputs and balanced and unbalanced outputs, epecially notableat the price which is only about 650€, it also offers upsampling to 24/192, jitter correction and low latency drivers for MS Windows.